MrBacon8742/school-website-project/README.md

 A website as my school project.
 This contains my website as my year-long school project.

-## Instructions on how to view
+## Instructions on download
-Simply download the repository and delete unnecessary folders and files.
-Open index.html and view the website.
+Go to releases and download the WebsiteReleasev1.zip